-I’ve just given you 5 super simple ways find motivation and stay motivated to work out at home (or even go to the gym) but though those are all valid reasons, sometimes our minds play tricks on us and talk us out of super important things, like taking care of our bodies.
+I’ve just given you 5 super simple ways to find motivation and stay motivated to workout at home (or even go to the gym), but though those are all valid reasons, sometimes our minds play tricks on us and talk us out of super important things, like taking care of our bodies.

-We want to eat healthy and have great bodies, but we also want to eat tacos and watch Netflix all night.
+We want to eat healthily and have great bodies, but we also want to eat tacos and watch Netflix all night.

 The struggle is real.